pkestene/npcuda-example/README.md

 This fork just add slights changes:
 - add cython-template (just to test everything works, when wrapping a C++/CUDA class)
 - add a clean method in setup.py
+- add cython-template2 : templates are alose handled at python level (pyx file is generated from a template)

 ## swig vs cython